jostroff/Angular-Webflux/README.md

   Install Angular on STS as well.

-  Before running any Angular application installed on machine, also do "npm update", "npm install", "npm audit fix --force".
+  Before running any Angular application installed on machine, also do "npm update", "npm install", maybe "npm audit fix --force" (only if needed).

   May have to go to package.json, rxjs, change "^6.0.0" or something to "6.0.0".